lexibank/wanghmongmien/README.md

-# Comparative Study of Miao-Yao Languages
+# CLDF datset derived from Wang's "Comparative Study of Miao-Yao Languages" from 2015

 Cite the source dataset as

 > Wang, Feng.
 2015.
 Sound Correspondence and the Comparative Study of Miao-Yao Languages.
 From the Perspective of the Pervasiveness of Sound Correspondences.
 Bulletin of Chinese Linguistics 8.
 157-176.

-This dataset is licensed under a https://creativecommons.org/licenses/by-nc/4.0/ license
+This dataset is licensed under a CC-BY-4.0 license

 Conceptlists in Concepticon: